Why Choose Ethos Endocrinology?

-Dr. Aleem Kanji is a proud Houstonian ready to give you the time and care you deserve.
+That’s why Dr. Kanji created Ethos Endocrinology.
+We removed interference from insurance to give you the time and care you need.

 Ethos Endocrinology restores the sacred bond of the patient-doctor relationship.
 We do that by employing a direct care model: